 The required capacity for pattern-based maintenance is determined in terms of volume, frequency and location (route sections/marshalling yard).
 This is entered in Btd-planner.
-The Btd-planner shows the status of pattern-based maintenance including agreements on the stabling of railway vehicles (see section Fout!
-Verwijzingsbron niet gevonden.
-Principles) and deactivating the power supply.
+The Btd-planner shows the status of pattern-based maintenance including agreements on the stabling of railway vehicles (see section 7.3.5.3.1 Principles) and deactivating the power supply.
 Pattern-based maintenance is also included in DONNA.
 The BTD-planner is leading if there are differences between the two systems.